 The disease is highly contagious.
 If one person has it, 90% of that person’s close contacts will also become infected.

 What are the symptoms of measles?

-Early symptoms of measles include fever (which can reach 103 to 105 degrees F), cough, runny nose, sore throat and red, watery eyes.
+Early symptoms of measles include fever (which can reach 103 to 105 degrees F), cough, runny nose and red, watery eyes.
 Two to three days later, little white spots called Koplik spots may appear on the gums and inside of the cheeks, although they are rarely seen.
 Three to five days after symptoms start, a rash of red spots appears on the face and then spreads over the entire body.

 How soon do symptoms appear?

 Symptoms usually appear 10-12 days after exposure to an infected person; symptoms may start as early as 7 days or as late as 21 days after exposure.